 In my first column about how to stay in shape while you're traveling, I covered 10 moves that can be done anytime, anywhere.
-Now, the rest of the routine for a full hour of this cardio-sculpt no-equipment travel workout.
-Print this out, stuff it in your suitcase, and you'll be ready.
+Now, the rest of the routine for a full hour of this cardio-sculpt, no-equipment, travel workout: Print this out, stuff it in your suitcase and you'll be ready.

 Following steps 1-10, jump into a lunge position:

-12) Cardio interval.
-Jump rope (pretend to hold the rope and swing it for extra biceps work) for 1 minute or count to 100.
+12. Cardio interval.
+Jump rope (pretend to hold the rope and swing it for extra biceps work) for one minute or count to 100.
 Alternate from one leg at a time to feet together and hopping.
 Maybe hop twice on one leg at a time.
 Have fun with it.
 For all cardio intervals in this workout, march in place for at least 20 seconds after to get your heart rate back down to a comfortable level.

-14) Cardio.
+14. Cardio.
 Stand up and do 20 jumping jacks with the right foot in front, 20 with the left foot in front and 20 alternating and crossing feet.

-15) Glute raises.
-Lay on your back with feet flat on the floor and knees bent.
+15. Glute raises.
+Lie on your back with feet flat on the floor and knees bent.
 Lift hips up and squeeze the glutes while pressing through your heels.
 Lower hips back to the floor for one repetition.
 This is called a bridge.
 To make this a more intense workout, lift the right leg to the ceiling and keep it there, pushing off the ground with left foot to lift hips up and down for the first 30 reps, and then switch legs.

-16) Jump rope for a minute again, using different leg combinations.
+16. Jump rope for a minute again, using different leg combinations.

-18) Jumping jack cardio interval for 1-2 minutes.
+18. Jumping jack cardio interval for 1-2 minutes.

-19) Internal obliques.
-Lay on your back again and put your hands behind your head for support.
+19. Internal obliques.
+Lie on your back again and put your hands behind your head for support.
 Bend your knees and put your feet flat on the floor.
 Focus on lifting the right shoulder, not the elbow (we want to keep the chin lifted and neck long while looking at the ceiling) to the left knee.
 Bring the left knee in toward the right shoulder at the same time.
 Release back to the floor for one rep. Do 30 on the same side and then switch to the other elbow and knee combo for another set.
-A more challenging version of this is to extend both legs and lift one to the ceiling and lower the other towards the floor in a scissor motion.
-As you lift the right leg to the ceiling, reach the right arm to toward your left toes (pictured) repeat on the other side and do 20 alternating scissor crunches.
+A more challenging version of this is to extend both legs and lift one to the ceiling and lower the other toward the floor in a scissor motion.
+As you lift the right leg to the ceiling, reach the right arm toward your left toes (pictured), repeat on the other side and do 20 alternating scissor crunches.

-20) Do a cardio interval again with one minute of jumping rope.
+20. Do a cardio interval again with one minute of jumping rope.
 (For different and more intense cardio intervals, visit nikkifitness.com for demos.
-You'll find them on the 30 minute Military Wife Workout DVD.
-It's convenient to play on a laptop or in your guest room and you can buy weights that fill with water and then empty for light packing.)
+You'll find them on the 30-minute Military Wife Workout DVD.
+It's convenient to play on a laptop or in your guest room, and you can buy weights that fill with water and then empty for light packing.)

-25) Remember to hydrate during and after your workout, and leave these columns in your travel bag for your next FIT trip!
+25. Remember to hydrate during and after your workout, and leave these columns in your travel bag for your next fit trip.